implementing-microservices/implementing-microservices.github.io/pages/pages-root-folder/five-principles.md

 ---
 # The Microservices Up & Running Model: Five Principles

 In our book "Microservices Up & Running", we've introduced an opinionated microservices architecture to help you build your first microservices system with strong direction.
 The opinions and decicions we made for our microservices system were based on a set of five principles that we defined while we wrote the book.
-We weren't able to include them in the book because of the physical contraints of page counts for a book.
-However, we've presented them here for anyone who is interested.
+We originally wrote a chapter outlining the goals and principles for our model, but decided to omit it so that we could focus on the practical aspects of a microservices build.
+But, we've included this "lost" chapter here as a reference.

-But, let's start by taking a look at why a good architctural design should start with principles at all.
+Let's start by taking a look at why a good architctural design should start with principles at all.

 ### Why Principles Matter